 • if you score less than 50%, then your initial rating will be equal to your Opponents' Average minus special value which is calculated based on your performance.

-6. FIDE will publish your official initial FIDE rating if you meet the following requirements:
+5. FIDE will publish your initial rating if you meet the following requirements:

 • You played minimum 9 games against the rated or unrated opponents in the round Robin tournament events.